erinmgraham/intro-image-classification-cnn-nci/episodes/00-run-quit.md

 Click the 'Close' button on the JupyterLab tab in your browser to close the JupyterLab server.

-If you wish to come back to your session and you still have walltime remaining, click the **Open JupyterLab** on the NCI ARE page.to restart the JupyterLab server.
+If you wish to come back to your session and you still have walltime remaining, click the **Open JupyterLab** on the NCI ARE page to restart the JupyterLab server.

 If you are finished with your session, click the **Cancel** button on the NCI ARE page to cancel the session and free up resources for other users.